ggurjar333/ggurjar333/README.md

 ### I'm Gaurav 👋
 - 🔭 I code mostly in Python, less in JS, Rust.
-- 👯 I’m looking for a fullstack data engineering role.
 - 💬 I also like to talk about Art paintings.
 - 😄 Pronouns: His/Him